.

 Sunday, November 19, 2023

-Countries are abandoning Daylight Savings Time and how it affects astrology software
+Countries are abandoning Daylight Savings Time

 I recently mentioned how Mexico abandoned Daylight Savings Time recently and how few astrology programs will calculate Mexican charts accurately at this point.
 (To complicate matters, some major Mexican cities and a few towns near the U.S. border, are keeping Daylight Savings Time!)